Neil DeGrasse Tyson Blasted On Twitter For ‘Stupid 2017’ Tweet

 Among them: a fully manned-at-all-times space station; Mars exploration with the capability of putting a man on the Red Planet within reach; the landing of a Falcon 9 (rocket) on a floating barge in the middle of the ocean; exploration to and beyond Pluto, the solar system’s outermost planet; nuclear fusion and the discovery of the Higgs Boson; the successful landing of a rocket on an icy comet moving at 50,000 miles per hour over 300 million miles away; reduction in poverty and child mortality; an increase in literacy, vaccination, education, and democracy; the Internet; smartphones; social media; and a number of other things that Twitter users insist someone like Neil deGrasse Tyson should have known about.

-Conservative podcaster Ben Shapiro called it a “stupid tweet,” and accused deGrasse Tyson of “tweeting stupid things frequently.”
+Conservative podcaster Ben Shapiro called it a “stupid tweet,” and accused Tyson of “tweeting stupid things frequently.”

 Of course, this being Twitter, it was not enough to merely point out the omissions.
-There were also personal attacks directed at deGrasse Tyson.
+There were also personal attacks directed at Tyson.

 Some said it was time to “delete your account,” while others called him “pessimistic” and “pandering for RTs (retweets).”
 Still others chastised him for “minimizing everything we’ve done” as a society over the last several decades.